 What would Malcom McLean have been thinking if he witnessed the empty container chaos in the container industry?
 Malcom McLean revolutionized the shipping industry with a simple but brilliant idea: intermodal container shipping.
 Since that point of time, the containerization has been increasing exponentially during the last decade.
 The world merchandise, the seaborne trade and the GDP have been growing at different levels indicating that the need for containers in the world is going up as well.
 According to the United Nations, the container port throughput in 2017 was more than 750 million TEU (twenty-foot equivalent unit).

 Nowadays containerization is the most cost-effective method to move goods and materials between markets.
 Around 90% of the world’s trade is transported by sea.
 Free trade and globalization have increased the need for boxes.
 China’s economic boom in the last few years have created a trade imbalance between Asia and Europe and Asia and North America.
 Therefore, North America and Europe have a surplus of boxes and Asian ports a shortage.
 This imbalance is one of the main reasons for the accumulation of empty containers at different ports and depots.
+And why it’s important to know the container availability around the world.
 Between 40 to 50 percent of the total TEU worldwide are empty.
 The Boston Consulting Group estimated that the shipping industry spends between USD 15 billion to 20 billion per year in the repositioning of empty equipment.
 The reduction of empty container moves will reduce fuel consumption, congestion and emissions and will save money.

 Forecasting the available containers

 David Hume concluded in one of his most famous books: “we conduct our lives on the assumption that future events will generally follow the patterns we have observed in the past”.
-What would McLean thought if he would know where to sell and buy boxes at his time?
-Probably he would die wealthier than he already was.
+What would have Malcom McLean thought if he knew where to sell and buy boxes at his time?
+He probably would have died much wealthier than he already was.